-Purim is a celebration in which the image of our Savior is vividly revealed.
-Actually, the events described in the book of Esther can be seen as two Purims.
+Purim is a feast that vividly reveals an image of our Savior.
+Actually, the events described in the book of Esther can be considered as two Purims.

-The first celebration took place in the month of Sivan when a new decree of the king was issued.
-Because of this feast, God's people were given the power and right to arm themselves and take a stand against those who wanted to destroy them.
+The first feast took place in the month of Sivan when a new decree of the king was issued.
+Because of this feast, God's people have given the power and right to arm themselves and take a stand against those who wanted to destroy them.

 Similarly, our final Purim has not yet occurred (the curse of Adam and Eve persists), but God has made a New Covenant with the House of Israel and the House of Judah which is a great and eternal Covenant.
 Although the final revealing of the glory of the New Covenant will take place when Yeshua the Messiah returns in glory, even now it is already revealed at the heart-level in the inner man who is connected to God.